Nkoyo-E/Data-Cleaning-in-Power-Query/README.md

 Data cleaning is very vital and important in data analytics process. if your data has inconsistencies or eerrors, your result will be inaccurate.
 In this project, I worked on two dirty datasets in Power Query:
 1. Jumbled Customer Details
-2. Badly Structured Customer Data
+2. Badly Structured Sales Data

 **Dirty sales data**